wdmahbubur/tourism-or-delivery-website-client-side/README.md

 Website Live Preview: https://tourism-agency-6a87c.web.app/

-This is a Travel Agency Website.
+It is a Travel Agency Website.
 It's a MERN Stack project.
-Use ReactJS, Bootstrap, Firebase, react-router-dom, Mongodb for Database, NodeJS and ExpressJS for backend, etc. User See the Travel services and booking service for travel.
+Used ReactJS, Bootstrap, Firebase, react-router-dom, Mongodb for Database, NodeJS and ExpressJS for backend, etc. User sees the travel services and booking travel services.
 User login to get more options.
-Full website complete with Bootstrap CSS Framework.

 ## Features
-- Full Website is responsive on mobile and tablet
+- Full website is responsive on mobile and tablet
 - User using google for sign in
-- All image are also optimized and load from imgbb.
+- All images are also optimized and loaded from IMGBB.
-- Api load from different server.
+- A load from a different server.
-- Use NodeJS and ExpressJS for backend server.
+- Use NodeJS and ExpressJS for the backend server.
-- Add new service image automatically upload in imgbb.
+- Add new service and image automatically upload in IMGBB.
-- User booking service, see her/his booking, update booking and cancel booking.
+- Users booking service, see their booking, update booking and cancel a booking.
-- User doesn't access private route without login
+- User doesn't access the private route without a login